• Great Awakening | Definition, Summary, Key Figures, Significance, Effects, & Facts | Britannica

 • They also emphasized temperance and the emancipation of women.

-• We can divide the Second Great Awakening into three phases.
-The first phase (1795–1810).
+• We can divide the Second Great Awakening into three phases—the first (1795–1810).
 The second phase (1810–25) The third and final phase (1825–35) stemmed from the activities of evangelist Charles Finney.

 • The beliefs, values, and ideas of religious traditions have made, and continue to make, significant contributions to the development of human societies and cultures.
 The time is at hand to stop the fade away of Christian values.